 Writing as James Abel, Bob's launched a new series of science based bio-thriller novels in 2015, with the publication of "White Plague", about a US submarine trapped in the Arctic.
 "Protocol Zero" followed in August, 2015.
 "Cold Silence" will be published in summer, 2016, and "Vector" will follow in 2017.
 The novels draw on the author's journalistic experiences in the Arctic, East Africa and the Amazon, and link emerging biological threats in these places to terrorism and International security.
 To distinguish the fiction from the Arctic journalism, the novels are being published under the James Abel pseudonym.

-Bob has published 16 novels including the Washington Post best-seller, "The Last Spy" and the European best seller, "Black Monday."
-Writing as Ethan Black, he is the author of the acclaimed Conrad Voort series, five novels about a New York City detective whose ancestors have worked law enforcement in the city since Colonial times.
+Bob has published 16 novels in all, including the Washington Post best-seller, "The Last Spy" and the European best seller, "Black Monday."
+He was the author of the acclaimed Conrad Voort series, five novels about a New York City detective whose ancestors have worked law enforcement in the city since Colonial times.
 Five of Bob's novels have been optioned for film.

 Bob's non-fiction books include "The Eskimo and The Oil Man," about the opening Arctic and battle over offshore oil there; "The Coming Storm", about climate change and extreme weather, and "The Road To Extrema", about the state and fate of the Amazon rainforest.

 Bob is currently a Fulbright Specialist candidate and can be requested to appear as a teacher/curriculum adviser in journalism/ communications/ non-fiction writing at your overseas university.
 To do so please contact your national Fulbright office.

 Bob grew up in New York City and graduated from Northwestern University with a Bachelors degree in Journalism, and from the University of Oregon with an MFA.
 He says he knew he wanted to be a writer since age 13, when he finished his first novel.
 “It stank.”
 Over the next 13 years he papered his bedroom walls with rejection slips from publishers and magazines.
 His first successful novel, Summer Fires, was published by Simon & Schuster, in 1980.
 Called a "smashing first novel" by the New York Times, it was about the discovery of a gigantic oil field under the South Bronx.